1,000+ Opportunities

 (100 word maximum) (Required) What is the grant amount you are requesting? (up to $500) Specifically, how will these funds be used?
 (100 word maximum) (Required)

-Based on current listing details, eligibility includes: Clergy and ministry leaders in the Tennessee-Western Kentucky Conference.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Clergy and ministry leaders in the Tennessee-Western Kentucky Conference.
+Confirm the full requirements in the official notice before applying.